Household Support Fund

 Making more than one application

-Help with food and other essentials may also be available via your local District Council or their partner organisations.
+Help with food and other essentials may be available, contact your local District Council for more information.

 Claiming Free School Meal Vouchers during the school holidays

-The council will continue to support families who qualify for a Free School meal in the holidays until the end of the Easter holiday in 2023.
+We the council will continue to support families who qualify for a Free School Meal in the holidays until the end of the February 2024.
 You will need to contact your school directly regarding the issuing of Free School Meal vouchers during school holidays.

-Additional support with holiday activities and lunch is also available for families via the Ready Steady Worcestershire programme Ready Steady Worcestershire.
+Further support with holiday activities and food is also available for families via the Ready Steady Worcestershire programme Ready Steady Worcestershire.

 Healthy Start